Alocasia Regal Shield is widely known for their heart-shaped, smooth foliage with ruffled margins.

 - Clean the area and wash your hands properly after pruning.

-Alocasia Regal Shield is toxic to humans and animals if ingested.
+According to ASPCA, if ingested, Alocasia Regal Shield is toxic to humans and animals.

 The sap of the stem and leaves contains sharp-pointed calcium crystals and proteolytic enzymes.